wuke32767/CelesteFontCustomizer-Expremental/README.md

 Read 👆 To get more.

-This repository doesn't contain freefont.dll and SharpFontCore.dll.
+This repository doesn't contain freetype.dll and SharpFontCore.dll.
 Get them from Gamebanana release(files).